browserengineering/book/book/scheduling-and-threading.md

 the main thread.
 Let's add more code to the `TaskRunner` class to make it into a complete event loop, and then rename it to `MainThreadEventLoop`.

-The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions.
-`MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.
+The two threads will communicate by reading and writing shared data structures (and use `threading.Lock` objects to prevent race conditions, just like with `TaskRunner`). `MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.

-`MainThreadEventLoop` will add a lock and a thread object.
+`MainThreadEventLoop` will add a thread object.
 Calling `start` will begin the thread.
 This will execute the `run` method on that thread; `run` (instead of `run_once`) will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main